mdbootstrap/awesome-mdbootstrap/README.md

 ## CLI & hosting

+Powerful tool which allows you to create different projects.
+No more difficult configuration and deployment.

  - [MDB CLI](https://mdbootstrap.com/docs/standard/cli/) - Create, deploy and host your project with a single command
  - [Quick Start](https://mdbootstrap.com/docs/standard/cli/quick-start/) - Get started with MDB CLI easily and quickly and how to use its full potential
  - [Getting Started](https://mdbootstrap.com/docs/standard/cli/getting-started/) - Step by step on how to create your project and deploy
+ - [Overview](https://mdbootstrap.com/docs/standard/cli/overview/) - Guide which will take you on how to perform different actions

 ## Education

+Well-organized, up-to-date series of tutorials for the latest Bootstrap, Material Design, HTML, CSS, JavaScript.

  - [YouTube Channel](https://www.youtube.com/channel/UC5CF7mLQZhvx8O5GODZAhdA)
  - [Tutorials](https://mdbootstrap.com/docs/standard/getting-started/)